 That’s the whole point of a clinical trial.
-If I call them and I’m telling them all these different symptoms, it might help the next phase and the next group of people, and they might be able to find out what is causing the chills, what’s causing the headaches.
+If I call them and I’m telling them all these different symptoms, it might help the next phase and the next group of people, and they might be able to find out what is causing the chills and what’s causing the headaches.
 That’s what they do.
 They tweak it so that they know that for the next phase.
 They already are aware that these people have had those symptoms.

-Usually within a day or two, I’m back to normal.
+Usually within a day or 2, I’m back to normal.
 I walk my dog.
 I live in the mountains.
 I’m back to walking her again.
 Now I’m on the next phase, where I now get the chemo every third week.
-For two weeks, I’m pretty much back to normal, where I can exercise.
+For 2 weeks, I’m pretty much back to normal, where I can exercise.
 I can maintain my weight program and just do the normal things that I’d normally do.
 Next week I’ll have my treatment.
 I know the reality is for a couple of days I’m going to be tired, and then I’ll be back to normal.

 What guidance do you have for others about clinical trials?

 Trust your group.
 Trust that they will keep you informed.
 I’m always a person that believes in gut.
 You’ve had those doctors that you go in, they don’t even look at you, and then they walk out, and you’re sitting there thinking, “What happened?”